Dog paw problems happen fairly often, and although generally not serious, they can definitely cause Fido discomfort, distress and even pain at times.

 In hot weather always walk your dog early in the morning or later in the evening when the asphalt/concrete is cooler.
 Grass is always a lot cooler than man-made surfaces and is the best choice in hot weather.

-Try the 10 second test.... place your hand palm down on the ground.
+Try the 10 second 'hot pavement' test.... place your hand palm down on the ground.
 If you can't hold it there for ten full seconds without feeling discomfort then it's too hot for your dog's paws!

 Signs that your dog has burned his paws include limping or lameness, whining or unusual vocalizing, change in paw pad color (lighter pads may become darker, or dark/black pads may look red).
 Over a day or two blisters will usually appear on the paw pads, these are likely to burst and result in open raw areas of skin.
 Dogs often lick these to help keep them clean and relieve discomfort, however constant licking can cause it's own problems (as discussed under the dog paw allergies/infections sections of this page).
 So use a bandage, cone or some other deterrent to stop this from becoming an issue.

 Pawflex Medimitts are medical bandage booties that are a convenient way to cover injuries/burns or to prevent licking.
 You can also find waterproof covers designed to fit over them and be used outside.
 However, some dogs will chew off bandages/bootees so it's important to watch for this.